omnilaboratory/OmniBOLT-spec/README.md

 >the second step, we will try to be compatible with existing Lightning Nodes around the world, if experts working on BOLT can work together with us.

+To be self-contained, any messages or definitions that differ from what are defined in original BOLT specification, we will include both new and old parameters to form complete messages.
+For those messages that are the same to BOLT, we just link to the original address where they are defined.

 # Chapters

 [OmniBOLT #01:]() Base Protocol